-In 2016, Rybakov et al. theorized the existence of a stacked spin spiral phase (StSS)(Fig. 1(b,c)), which is comprised of surface-pinned spiral modulations which relax toward a bulk conical state embedded in isotropic chiral magnets, for $L \ge 4.18 L_D^{27}$.
-The phase is characterized by surface modulation periods exceeding the fundamental period, L_D , and was predicted to have both Bloch and Néel character, akin to the surface helicity of skyrmions.
+In 2016, Rybakov et al. theorized the existence of surface spiral modulations termed the stacked spin spiral phase (Fig. 1(b)), which coexists with a bulk conical state embedded in isotropic chiral magnets, for $L \geq 4.18L{\rm D}$ [25].
+The phase is characterized by modulation periods exceeding the fundamental period, $L{\rm D}$, and was predicted to have both Bloch and Néel character, akin to the surface helicity of skyrmions.
 Here we present resonant x-ray holography data and micromagnetic simulations consistent with the observation of this stacked spin spiral state in lamellae of FeGe.